I see them bloom for me and you.

 Joni ran with the Rat Pack and had been a dancer in many of the old black and white MGM all singing, all dancing movies of the forties and fifties...
 Her inside leg measured 34”, which for a 5 foot, 3” dancer is remarkable…her legs were often used in movies as show doubles for Ginger Rodgers.

-Her father was a real estate developer and philanthropist and she ran his foundation for many years that included the Professional Society of Dancers, a non-profit dedicated to supporting dancers both active and in-active after they retire from their relatively short dancing career.
+Her father had been a real estate developer and philanthropist and she took over and ran his foundation for many years that included the Professional Society of Dancers, a non-profit dedicated to supporting dancers both active and in-active after they retire from their relatively short dancing career.

 Joni was old Hollywood glamour…and so was their love story, especially as it turned out to be her last chapter.